GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/auto-typing/index.md

 The top-down RPG example uses this extension ([open the project online](https://editor.gdevelop.io/?project=example://top-down-rpg)).

+Breaking changes from 2.0.0:

+- The 3 behaviors has been merged into a unique one.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.